carbon-language/carbon-lang/docs/design/interoperability/primitive_types.md

 - Mirrors the C++ semantic.
 - Allows for character-specific behaviors, for example when printing values to stdout.
+- Could support character arithmetic.

 Cons:

 - Prevents us from representing C++ memory operations as `Byte` without a specific type mapping.
+- Encourages the concept of a single byte as a character of text, which is inconsistent with Unicode.

 #### Use Int8